 It’s been called “San Francisco’s Brooklyn,” and San Francisco’s sister city, just across the water in the East Bay region, has the same kind of historic twists, beautiful views, and exploding food and wine scene as that New York borough.
 Diverse, dynamic, artsy, edgy—Oakland invites you to add a colorful twist to your Bay Area adventures.
 An influx of young locals, drawn not only by the vibe but by the city’s lower rents too, have moved into downtown lofts and condos, and so have come the single-pour coffee bars, cafes, galleries, and clubs, too.
 Lower costs in the East Bay have also lured chefs—both established big names and new-gen kitchen whiz kids—to open restaurants here, in settings ranging from splashy Art Deco (Flora) to sleek hipster chic (Plum).

-Post paddle, stroll the square to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various U.S. coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
+Post paddle, stroll the square—their website has a good map—to visit shops, or tour two historic vessels: the Lightship Relief, a floating lighthouse which aided navigation along various U.S. coastlines from 1951 to 1974, and the USS Potomac, President Franklin Delano Roosevelt’s historic yacht (ask about bay cruises).
 Dine at inviting options like Baia for organic pasta, or have crab cake benedict for brunch at Oakland Grill.
-Farmers’ markets and outdoor movies add to Jack London Square’s neighborhood-y appeal.
+Overlooking the waterfront in the square is also Plank, a restaurant and sprawling beer garden where you can bowl and play bocce; Yoshi’s, a music venue and Japanese restaurant that has been a mainstay in the area almost half a century, continues to host top jazz acts and artists of other genres.
+A weekly Sunday farmers market and the Regal Cinemas Jack London Stadium 9 movie theater add to Jack London Square’s neighborhood-y appeal.

 The warehouse-filled back streets of the East Bay are attracting urban wine warriors who like blending and bottling in the middle of city buzz.
 More than 20 wineries dot Oakland and the nearby cities of Berkeley, Emeryville, and Alameda; visit them on your own, or consider taking an entertaining guided tour by bike with East Bay Winery Bike Tours.